-Indicate the bid percentage (i.e. 0% through 100%) of DBE participation on the completed bidding proposal, including projects with discretionary goals.
+Indicate the bid percentage (i.e. 0% through 100%) of DBE participation on the completed bidding proposal.
 For electronic submittals, show the percentage in the miscellaneous data folder, Item 3, DBE Percent.
 For paper submittals, show the percentage on the sheet included after the schedule of items.
 By submission of the bid, the bidder contractually commits to DBE participation at or above the bid percentage, or certifies that they have utilized comprehensive good faith efforts to solicit and utilize DBE firms to meet the DBE participation requirements of this contract proposal, and that the bid percentage is reflective of these good faith efforts.
+The bid percentage should demonstrate the efforts of the prime contractor prior to bid.
 If the bidder does not indicate the bid percentage of DBE participation on the completed bidding proposal, the department will consider the bid irregular and may reject the bid.